-The Citywide Advisory Commission (a body appointed by the Mayor and City Council) held two public hearings, on February 23, 2017 (1), and on March 9, 2017 (2), in the City Council Chambers at City Hall.
-City Council is scheduled to hold another public hearing during a regular Council meeting on July 18, 2017 (3), again, in the City Council Chambers at City Hall.
+The Citywide Advisory Commission (a body appointed by the Mayor and City Council) held one public hearing, on February 8, 2018 (1) in the City Council Chambers at City Hall.
+That hearing was continued until February 22, 2018 to allow for additional public input.
+City Council will hold another public hearing during a regular Council meeting, again, in the City Council Chambers at City Hall, on July 3, 2018 (2).